 What the AI sacrum is

-The spine is a mechanical column.
-Every vertebral segment above the sacrum depends on that foundation being level.
-When the sacrum subluxates anteriorly and inferiorly, it tilts the platform the entire lumbar spine sits on.
-The lumbar curve compensates.
-The thoracic curve compensates.
-The cervical spine compensates last — and it often takes the most stress.
+The spine is a mechanical column, and every segment above the sacrum depends on that base being level.
+When the sacrum tilts forward and down, it changes the angle of the platform the lumbar spine rests on, and the lumbar curve compensates to keep you upright.
+That compensation does not stay put — it travels.
+The thoracic spine adjusts, and the cervical spine, sitting at the very top, compensates last and often carries the most of that accumulated stress.

 Foundation first.
-The AI sacrum subluxation is second only to the atlas in structural disruption.
-Correcting it changes the mechanics for the entire column above — not just the low back.
+The AI sacrum is second only to the atlas in how much it disrupts the whole structure.
+The goal of correcting it is to change the mechanics for the entire column above — not just the low back.

-Want to understand how the AI sacrum fits into the broader pattern of subluxation and why foundation correction matters for the whole spine?
+Want to understand how the AI sacrum fits into the broader pattern of subluxation, and why correcting the foundation matters for the whole spine?

 Read the complete subluxation guide →